-The Rose in a Frame typically calls for one bloom in a picture frame.
-Any bloom may be exhibited unless the show schedule limits the stage and/or classification of rose that may be used.
-Miniatures and minifloras are usually placed in separate classes from the large rose in the frame classes.
-The show schedule should indicate the stage or stages permitted.
-Foliage is not permitted unless allowed or required by the show schedule.
-If foliage is allowed or required, the leaves are usually arranged beneath the bloom to frame the bloom.
+The Rose in a Frame typically calls for one bloom in a picture frame, though multiple blooms may also be offered if there is more than one frame class.
+Any bloom may be exhibited unless the show schedule limits stage and/or classification.
+Miniatures and minifloras are usually placed in their own frame class.
+Foliage may be specified by the show schedule.
+If foliage is allowed or required, the leaves are often arranged to frame the bloom, creating an artistic display, where the rose/roses are prominent.